glitch/nifi-flowfile-utility/README.md

 # nifi-flowfile-utility
-Simple utilities for woring with Apache NiFi FlowFile bundles
+Simple utilities for working with Apache NiFi FlowFile bundles

 1. Let's you fabricate FlowFile bundles/packages via config file for use with testing etc.